jakesgordon/javascript-state-machine/docs/commercial-license.md

 ## PURCHASE NOW

-A commercial license can be [purchased here](https://plasso.com/s/TrSu29woZU).
-You will receive your license details via email within 48 hours of purchase.
+A commercial license ~~can be purchased here~~ is no longer available.

 Please contact [jake@codeincomplete.com](mailto:jake@codeincomplete.com) if you have any questions.